 The final step is simply dividing both sides by five, which will get us: r = 1/25 or 4%, which is your answer.

-Question 2: If we have EBITDA = 40m, EV/EBITDA = 5x, Senior Secured Debt of $150m, and Unsecured Debt of $100m then what is the value of equity and the value of debt if a Chapter 11 is imminent?
-Where would the Unsecured Debt trade?
+Question 2: If we have EBITDA = 40m, EV/EBITDA = 5x, Senior Secured Debt of $150m, and Unsecured Debt of $100m then where would you expect equity and debt to trade if a Chapter 11 looks likely?

 This is a relatively simple waterfall question.
-However, the key with answering waterfall questions is not just getting the question right, but sprinkling in the right terminology to show you have an understanding of restructuring more fully.
+However, the key with answering waterfall questions is not just getting the question right, but sprinkling in the right terminology to show you have an understanding of what's going on here

 Enterprise value (EV) is just going to be 5*40 or $200m.
-This fully covers the Senior Secured class of debt so we know they are made whole.
-This also provides a 50% ($50/$100) recovery on the Unsecured class of debt (where $50 is what is left over after dealing with the Senior Secured class of debt).
+This fully covers the Senior Secureds, so we know they're going to be made whole and you'd expect them to trade around par.
+Given that there's $50 of "value" leftover, this also should provide a 50% ($50/100) recovery on the Unsecureds (where $50 is what is left over after dealing with the Senior Secureds).

-This means that the Unsecured debt will be the impaired class in the eventual Chapter 11.
-They will therefore be the class who can vote on a plan of reorganization (POR) and will get the reorganized equity of the company as compensation for the impaired nature of their holdings.
+This means that the Unsecureds will be an impaired class in the eventual Chapter 11.
+They will therefore be a class who can vote on the plan of reorganization (POR) and are likely to get some of the post-reorganization (post-reorg) equity of the company as compensation for the impaired nature of their holdings.

-Prior to filing Chapter 11, equity value is going to be marginally above zero.
+Likewise, prior to filing, equity value is going to trade marginally above zero.
 Prior to a Chapter 11 there's always a bit of embedded optionality to equity.
 After all, what if there's a big turnaround in the company?
 What if there's an out-of-court restructuring with favorable terms?
 What if the CEO finds $200m while walking to work?

 In traditional investment banking interviews it's reasonably rare to get the "Why M&A?" question.
 It's just a given that you're interviewing because investment banking offers a nice combination of prestige and money for those fresh out of college.